Aspiring Air: History

-The airline was established in 1974, was wholly owned by Barrie McHaffie (Managing Director) and had 8 employees Aspiring Air started scheduled services from Wanaka to Christchurch in 1984 using a Cessna 207 aircraft.
+The airline was established in 1974, was wholly owned by Barrie McHaffie (Managing Director) and had 8 employees Aspiring Air started scheduled services from Wānaka to Christchurch in 1984 using a Cessna 207 aircraft.
 The flight took 90 minutes each way and had to be flown during daylight hours due to IFR rules.
 Later on a stop in Cromwell was added to the service.
 The airline was closed down on 7 July 2015.

 Destinations

-Aspiring Air operated scheduled services between Wanaka and Queenstown (at March 2007).
+Aspiring Air operated scheduled services between Wānaka and Queenstown (at March 2007).

 Fleet

 In 1986 the Aspiring Air fleet consisted of two aircraft.